-All biology majors must maintain a minimum 2.5 average -- both in the program (including all Biology and required cognate courses) and in the overall cumulative index -- with no grade in required BI and cognate courses lower than a C. Additional grade expectations apply for students seeking teacher certification: see Catalog section for Teacher Education.
+Students may be admitted to the Biology program only after completing BI 221S-222S General Biology I-II and CH 221-222, General Chemistry I-II with a minimum grade of C and having an overall GPA of at least 2.5.
+All biology majors must maintain the minimum 2.5 average -- both in the program (including all Biology BI and cognate courses) and in the overall cumulative index -- with no grade in required BI and cognate courses lower than a C. Additional grade expectations apply for students seeking teacher certification: see Catalog section for Teacher Education.